Best Practices for Search

 * **Legal/compliance** — locating exact names or phrases in public records

-## Async & Performance
+## Async & Batch Search

 Use async calls for concurrent requests: